 Early Arrival to Lehigh

 Remember that you can only arrive in the U.S. up to 30 days before the program start date listed on your I-20 or DS-2019.
 If you arrive early but within the 30-day window, contact OISS.
 We can help you with logistics like getting your student ID or driver’s license.
-Undergraduate students who arrive before being granted access to their student housing until August 19th (Fall 2018 Semester) or January 16th (Spring 2019 Semester).
-If you arrive before then, you need to make alternate arrangements.
+Undergraduate students who arrive before being granted access to their student housing will need to make alternate arrangements.